shrigulhane100/Pretrained-Image-Classifier-to-Identify-Dog-Breeds-using-Python/README.md

 ## Project Results

 To summarize, the transfer learning CNN model that I built outperformed the CNN that I created from scratch.
-The pre-trained InceptionV3-model, which was trained on over a million images from the ImageNet dataset, achieved an accuracy of 80%, while the CNN from scratch only achieved 5%.
+The pre-trained VGA-model, which was trained on over a million images from the ImageNet dataset, achieved an accuracy of 80%, while the CNN from scratch only achieved 5%.
 This significant difference in performance can be attributed to the use of a vast amount of pre-existing training data that went into the pre-trained model.
-Had I used data augmentation during the training process, I could have potentially improved the accuracy of the CNN from scratch.
-When tested using new images, the transfer learning CNN performed sufficiently well, though not perfectly.
+The classifier was able to correctly identify the breed of dog in 85% of the images in the test set.

 <a name="authors"></a>